kevinandris/kevinandris/README.md

 # Hi there 👋

-Glad seeing you on my Github page, I am Kevin, Auckland University of Technology graduate living in Auckland, New Zealand.
-My objective is to be a full stack developer for website implementations and now looking for an internship to be involved for a software development.
+Glad seeing you on my Github page, I'm looking for an internship for full-stack website implementations.
 Feel free to check out my latest pinned projects below ^_^